-This manual was developed under the leadership of NAFSAN's Director, Mr. Ben Schernick, with significant input from NAFSAN's nutrition team: Ms. Star Mwatotele, Ms. Fredrika Amupolo, Ms. Suveree Kahiuoua and Ms. Diana Fenyeho.
+This manual was developed under the leadership of NAFSAN's Director, Ben Schernick, with significant input from NAFSAN's nutrition team between 2022 and 2024: Victorina Amunime, Star Mwatotele, Fredrika Amupolo, Suveree Kahiuoua, Diana Fenyeho, Carmen Letlhagoje, Bacilia Matjayi and Romario Barker.

-Advice and guidance were provided by Mrs. M. Charlotte Keyter from the University of Namibia.
+Advice and guidance were provided by Charlotte Keyter from the University of Namibia.

-Critical support and input were given from GIZ-F4R's team: Mr. Tino Hess (team leader), Ms. Beverly Handuukeme and Ms. Iyaloo Sheyavali
+Critical support and input were given from GIZ-F4R's team: Tino Hess (team leader), Beverly Handuukeme and Iyaloo Sheyavali